arthurdick/term-to-svg/README.md

   * **Multiple Animation Engines**: Choose between two animation engines:
     * **CSS Animations (Default)**: A modern, efficient engine that is widely supported and ideal for web embedding.
     * **SMIL**: A powerful, self-contained animation engine that is also well-supported.
+  * **Powerful Theming**: Customize the look and feel of your SVG with a simple JSON theme file.
+A variety of pre-made light and dark themes are included.
-  * **Configurable**: Supports configuration for terminal dimensions, font size, font family, and default colors via command-line flags.
+  * **Configurable**: Supports configuration for terminal dimensions, font size, and more via command-line flags that can override theme settings.
   * **Automatic Geometry Detection**: Can automatically detect terminal dimensions from the `script` log file if available.
   * **Lightweight**: A lightweight PHP application with no external runtime dependencies.